Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## remove_comment test case

+The `remove_comment` walker allows a `Profile` node to delete a `Comment` node by using the `Jac.destroy()` function.
+This function removes the comment from the system, ensuring that the comment is no longer part of the graph.

-The `test_remove_comment` verifies that a comment can be successfully removed from a tweet.
-It begins by retrieving an existing comment associated with a tweet from the `tweet` node.
-To test the `remove_comment` functionality, the `remove_comment` walker is spawned on the `comment` node to remove the comment.
+To test `remove_comment`, we have to start with retrieving an existing comment associated with a tweet from the `tweet` node.
+Then the `remove_comment` walker is spawn on the `comment` node to remove the comment.
 Finally, the test checks that no comments remain associated with the tweet, confirming that the removal was successful.

 filter is there any comment : ``comment = [root --> (`?Profile) --> (`?Tweet) --> (`?Comment)][0];``
-spawn walker : `comment spawn remove_comment();`
-check comment successfully removed : ``check len([root --> (`?Profile) --> (`?Tweet) --> (`?Comment)]) == 0;``
+spawn remove_comment walker on comment node : `comment spawn remove_comment();` check comment successfully removed : ``check len([root --> (`?Profile) --> (`?Tweet) --> (`?Comment)]) == 0;``

 Complete test case: